top of page

 • Unauthorized or misclassified accessorial charges

-Without a structured freight audit process, these errors can lead to unnecessary overpayments, increased manual workload, and reduced profitability—particularly for organizations with high shipment volumes and complex carrier networks.
+Without a structured freight audit process, these errors can lead to unnecessary overpayments.
+They increase manual workload and reduce profitability, particularly for organizations with high shipment volumes and complex carrier networks.

 Evolution of Freight Audit & Payment Services